kalateefMSFT/docsummarizer/README.md

 1. Launch the Streamlit app by running `streamlit run main.py`
 2. Upload a document (TXT or PDF) to summarize.
-3. Enter your OpenAI API key if the free usage cap has been hit.
-4. Choose whether to use GPT-4 for the summarization (recommended, requires GPT-4 API access).
+3. Create a `.env` file and entr the following variables

+    OPENAI_API_KEY="<Azure Openai API Key>"
+    OPENAI_API_BASE="https://<Azure OpenAI Resource>.openai.azure.com/"
+    OPENAI_API_VERSION="2023-05-15"

+6. Choose whether or not to try to find optimal clusters (which could save on token usage).
-5. Click the "Summarize" button and wait for the result.
+7. Click the "Summarize" button and wait for the result.

 ## Modules